MSW Certificate in Promoting Child & Adolescent Well-Being

 - Emerging adults/transition to adulthood

-Students participate in one service activity or enrichment event during each semester of the academic year.
+Students participate in one service activity or enrichment event during the academic year.
 These events may include:

 - Volunteer participation in a community event focused on promoting child and adolescent well-being